SRSteinkamp/FreesurferSurfacePlotting/README.md

 Please refer to for more informtaion to: https://github.com/juhuntenburg

 ## Introduction
 This was created during the 2016 Brainhack in Paris, where I run into some issues with projecting statistical volume maps from fMRI analysis onto brain surfaces.
 The initial goal was to provide an example for the nilearn plot_surf_stat_map function using simple statistical maps in MNI space.
-This was more complex than expected, so this tutorial was created for those who just want to plot their brain analysis results onto a pretty surface.
+This was more complex than expected, so this tutorial was created for those who just want to plot their analysis results onto a pretty surface.

 ## Scope of the tutorial
 * Register your T1 map onto fsaverage